Azure/missionlz/src/bicep/add-ons/azureVirtualDesktop/docs/prerequisites.md

   - [AVD Agent Boot Loader](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWrxrH)
   - [Azure PowerShell AZ Module](https://github.com/Azure/azure-powershell/releases/download/v10.2.0-August2023/Az-Cmdlets-10.2.0.37547-x64.msi)
   - [PowerShell Scripts](https://github.com/jamasten/AzureVirtualDesktop/tree/main/artifacts)
 - **Azure Permissions:** ensure the principal deploying the solution has "Owner" and "Key Vault Administrator" roles assigned on the target Azure subscription.
-This solution contains many role assignments at different scopes so the principal deploying this solution will need to be an Owner at the subscription scope for a successful deployment.
-It also deploys keys and secrets in a key vault to enhance security.
+This solution contains many role assignments at different scopes and deploys a key vault with keys and secrets to enhance security.
 - **Security Group:** create a security group for your AVD users.
   - AD DS: create the group in ADUC and ensure the group has synchronized to Azure AD.
   - Azure AD: create the group.